awulkan/reptar-theme-breeze/_content/_posts/2016-11/lorem-ipsum-is-my-jam.md

 ---
 title: Lorem ipsum is my jam
 desc: This is a custom test description.
-I wrote this by using the Reptar Excerpt plugin and then added a 'desc' metadata field in my post.
+I did this by creating my own metatag in the post and then referencing it in my Nunjucks template.
 date: 2016-11-02
 ---